thestickybullgod/CrunchHash/LEGAL.md

 ## Overview
 HashVektor, formerly CrunchHash, was previously released under the MIT License during early development.
-As of February 2026, CrunchHash (now called HashVektor) has transitioned to a proprietary, source-available license.
+As of February 2026, CrunchHash, now called HashVektor, has transitioned to a proprietary, source-available license.

 This document explains the legal status of past and future versions.